apace7/local_volume_database/README.md

 An interactive version of the LVDB is available here: [link](https://lvd-interactive.streamlit.app/) (made by Katya Gozman).

 Community contributions to the LVDB are welcome.
-Please feel free to contract me with any questions are content and potential contributions.
+Please feel free to contract me with any questions about LVDB content and/or potential contributions.

 ### INSTALLATION and USE: